A Weighted Loss Approach to Robust Federated Learning under Data Heterogeneity: Experimental Setup

 \section{Experimental Setup}

-This section describes our experimental setup, including the baseline methods, the WoLA approach under training objective attack, and the datasets used.
-We detail the configuration of the heterogeneity regimes, workers, and the types of Byzantine attacks we consider.
-We also present the robust aggregation methods, evaluation metrics, optimization algorithms, models, and hyperparameters we used.
-Finally, we explain how we ensure the reproducibility of our experiments.
+This section outlines our experimental setup, including the training objectives of WoLA, baseline methods, and robust aggregators.
+We describe the datasets and heterogeneity regimes, the distributed system configuration, Byzantine attack scenarios, evaluation metrics, optimization algorithms, models, and hyperparameters.